-Will Lundy is an engineer I know who approached me about an app idea he had.
-Throughout this process we worked together to design an application that we knew would be something he could code in Xcode.
-Engineer and Designer speak is very different, and learning how to bridge that gap was educational for both of us.
+Will Lundy is an engineer who approached me about his app idea.
+Throughout this process, we worked together to design an application that we knew would be something he could code in Xcode.
+Engineers and Designers speak very differently and learning how to bridge that gap was educational for us.

 Rental calculators are not comprehensive enough to cover multiple rooms, who uses them, and how much each tenant makes.
 Using more exact details will help each tenant feel they are paying their fair share.

 Easy to split bills and rent with roommates.
-Can pay through the app.
+You can pay through the app.
 Can only pay equally or by %, doesn’t help split rent based on specific factors.
-They have a website feature outside of the app that loosely values the rooms based on things like windows, closets, bathrooms.
+They have a website feature outside of the app that loosely values the rooms based on things like windows, closets, and bathrooms.

 A website to help split rent.
-This calculator is very simple.
-It’s smart how they give the total square footage and then each room, so it is a simple way to split the shared space equally.
-It also accounts for private bathrooms automatically assuming they are 100 sq feet. it doesn’t include income and makes the user calculate room sizes outside the website.
+This calculator is straightforward.
+It’s brilliant how they give the total square footage and each room, so it is a simple way to break the shared space equally.
+It also accounts for private bathrooms automatically, assuming they are 100 sq feet, and it doesn’t include income and makes the user calculate room sizes outside the website.